Cap and Gown Rental

 The ceremony will begin promptly with the entry of candidates and academic procession.
 Members of the official party will sit on stage; candidates and faculty will be seated in chairs on the main floor facing the stage.

 Each graduate will be presented on stage, receive a certificate and return to his or her seat.
 The stage party and faculty lead the recessional, followed by the graduates.

-All ceremonies are webcast for your viewing pleasure.
+The ceremony is webcast for your viewing pleasure.

-Undergraduate candidates who cannot attend commencement may obtain copies of their commencement program by purchasing one online.
+Candidates who cannot attend commencement may obtain copies of their commencement program by purchasing one online.

 Commencement is a time to celebrate and enjoy your achievement.
 It is also a time to reflect on that achievement and to acknowledge the help and support provided by family, friends, faculty and staff.
 You are asked to honor the spirit of this important occasion by conducting yourself in a manner that is respectful of your guests and the guests of others, of your fellow graduates and of yourself.

 Any student perceived as being under the influence of alcohol or drugs may be detained or removed from the ceremony by staff and/or security for further investigation.

 Violations of this policy will result in your being removed from the hall and denied permission to participate further in the ceremony.
 Thank you for your help in making this day meaningful to all.